jackd248/reusable-github-actions/README.md

 ```

 > [!NOTE]
-> Use `jackd248/reusable-github-actions/.github/workflows/tests-php.yml@main` with a similar configuration for non-TYPO3 projects.
+> Use `jackd248/reusable-github-actions/.github/workflows/tests-php.yml@main` with a similar configuration for plain PHP projects.

 ### Optional Coverage Reporting